Skip to main content

 Shade structures

-Shade structures of canvas, fabric, mesh or the like may be carried out as exempt development if the proposal meets the relevant development standards set out in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (the State Policy).
+Shade structure construction may be carried out as exempt development if the proposal meets the relevant development standards.

-• not be higher than 3 metres from ground level (existing)
+• not be higher than 3 metres from the existing ground level

 • be located at a distance from each lot boundary of at least: